South African men need to protect women against rape

 By Mxolisi Mhlongo

-Three men were eventually arrested and have appeared in the Newlands Magistrate’s Court while the eight women who spoke out about their sexual assault are receiving counselling and medical attention.
+Three men were eventually arrested and have appeared in the Newlands Magistrate’s Court while the eight women who spoke out about their sexual assault are receiving counseling and medical attention.

 It is also about engaging with what we can all do to prevent rape.
-The Rape Crisis organisation suggests various solutions, including building safer communities, peer education, advocacy for change and research database.
+The Rape Crisis organization suggests various solutions, including building safer communities, peer education, advocacy for change and research database.